I'm going to have to do one more thing to find out.

 The course of decency and democracy will win.

-During those 25 years, he was on the cutting edge of most major reform initiatives, from welfare reform to property tax relief, and from educational accountability to truth and sentencing laws.
+During those 25 years, he was on the cutting edge of most major reform initiatives, from welfare reform to property tax relief and from educational accountability to truth and sentencing laws.

-He's affable, engaging, but has a steel trap mind.
+He's affable, engaging, but has a steel-trap mind.

 It's very much like his boss back in the White House.

-The U.S. ambassador echoed those sentiments, pointing out that Bush will determinedly do what's right rather than what the polls may say is unpopular.
+The U.S. Ambassador echoed those sentiments, pointing out that Bush will determinedly do what's right rather than what the polls may say is unpopular.

-America's salvation matters more than what the temporary up and down swings in the polls say.
+America's salvation matters more than what the temporary up-and-down swings in the polls say.

-The piece goes on and on and on, praising Bush.
+The piece goes on and on and on praising Bush.

-Now, admittedly, the source for this is uh our ambassador to Canada, David Wilkins, but the columnist readily agrees with it and supports it.
+Now, admittedly, the source for this is our ambassador to Canada, David Wilkins, but the columnist readily agrees with it and supports it.

 You just don't see this kind of stuff in the media.